Subscribe Now

 How to Add Custom CSS to Your WordPress Website?

-One of the biggest issues with websites today is that they’re all so similar.
-This makes it difficult for business and website owners to set themselves apart from the competition.
+One of the most significant issues with websites today is that they’re all so similar.
+This makes it difficult for business and website owners to differentiate themselves.
 Sound familiar?

 If you’re using WordPress, the good news is that you can edit and personalize your theme by modifying your site’s CSS.
 What is CSS?
 It stands for Cascading Style Sheets – and CSS controls how your HTLM elements are shown on the screen.

-By tweaking your CSS, you can customize things like the color of the text, fonts, border thickness, margins, layout, as well as the default appearance of your WordPress theme.
+By tweaking your CSS, you can customize the color of the text, fonts, border thickness, margins, layout, and the default appearance of your WordPress theme.

 How to Add Custom CSS to your WordPress Website